This glossary describes some of the terms used in technical documents from ARM Limited.

 See Interrupt vector.

-The behavior is not architecturally defined, but is defined and documented by individual implementations.
+Behavior that is not architecturally defined, but is defined and documented by individual implementations.

 - Interrupt vector